sshonosuke/GLSP-gamma/README.md

 The repository includes the following files.

-Sampler_t_dist.R : Implementation of MCMC algorithms for fitting t-distribution Sampler_ DirMult.R : Implementation of MCMC algorithms for fitting Dirichlet-multinomial distribution Example_t_dist.R : One-shot simulation study with t-distribution Example_DirMult.R : One-shot simulation study with Dirichlet-multinomial distribution Replication.zip: Files to replicate tables and figures in the above paper.
+Gamma-GLSP-MCMC.R : Implementation of MCMC algorithms
+oneshot.R: one-shot simulation study
+Example-gene: example to for applying the proposed method
+prostatedata.RData: dataset